-The annex, mainly dedicated to the Banque de France, is a document independent from the rest of the reports established pursuant to Articles 258 to 266 of the Order of 3 November 2014.
+The annex, mainly aimed at the Banque de France, is a document independent from the rest of the reports established pursuant to Articles 258 to 266 of the Arrêté du 3 novembre 2014, as amended.

 Institutions managing payment instruments, without issuing them, shall fill in this annex.
 Institutions that neither issue nor manage cashless payment instruments should be labelled "Institution that neither issues nor manages cashless payment instruments as part of its business".